uvarc/rc-website/content/userinfo/rivanna/software/pytorch.md

 Once the JupyterLab instance has started, you can edit and run your notebook as described [here](/userinfo/rivanna/software/jupyterlab).

-# PyTorch SLURM jobs
+# PyTorch Slurm jobs

-The following is a SLURM script template.
+The following is a Slurm script template.
 The commented numbers correspond to the items in the ensuing notes.

 ```
 #!/bin/bash